mendix/docs/content/releasenotes/web-modeler/index.md

 {{% /alert %}}

-Below you can find release notes for the Web Modeler bundled with the following version ranges of the Mendix Desktop Modeler:
+Below you can find release notes for the Web Modeler correlated with the following version ranges of the Mendix Desktop Modeler:

 * [7.15 and Above](7.15-and-above)
 * [7.11–7.14](7.11-7.14)